sergey5d/lume-lang/syntax.md

 - in named braces, public fields without initializers are required
 - in named braces, public fields with initializers are optional
 - in named braces, hidden fields are never part of the accepted shape
-- hidden fields without initializers block structural construction entirely
+- hidden fields without initializers suppress implicit field constructors; define `new` to initialize them
 - positional construction follows declared public-field order
-- positional construction may omit only a trailing suffix of public fields that already have initializers
+- public fields may be omitted from positional construction only when the omitted fields form a trailing suffix and all have initializers
 - positional construction is rejected when a hidden initialized field appears before a later public field
 - explicit constructors may use one trailing variadic list parameter such as `items [T] vararg`
 - a variadic constructor parameter receives the extra positional arguments as `[T]`